Project Europe at a Crossroads:

 Building up open structures or breaking down into local identities?

-Gonzaga University graduate students may attend Charles University in Prague, Czech Republic, for an intensive immersion on Understanding Europe in an Age of Uncertainty.
-This program provides you with a broad understanding of the most significant recent political and social issues in Europe, and analyzes the current challenges for the future of European development.
+Gonzaga University graduate students may attend Charles University in Prague, Czech Republic, for an intensive course on Understanding Europe in an Age of Uncertainty.
+This study abroad program provides you with a broad understanding of the most significant recent political and social issues in Europe, and analyzes the current challenges for the future of European development.

 Charles University, located in Prague, Czech Republic, was founded in 1348 and is one of the oldest universities in the world.
 It has more than 52,000 students enrolled in 300 accredited degree programs.
 Nearly 25,000 of those students are earning their master's degree.